dawitel/addispay-project-2/README.md

 1. **Order Service**: Handles order processing requests and interacts with the Payment Service.
 2. **Payment Service**: Simulates payment processing and publishes transaction results.
 3. **Logger Service**: Consumes log messages from a Pulsar topic and stores them in a MySQL database.
+4. **Notification Service**: Consumes updatemessages from the merchant wallet updates topic and sends push notifications to the merchant email and phone number.

 The services communicate through Apache Pulsar, a distributed messaging and streaming platform.
-Log messages are centralized and managed by the Logger Service, which persists them in a MySQL database.
+Log messages are centralized and managed by the Logger Service, which persists them in a MySQL database and a log file.

 ## Architecture